hackclub/hackclub/CONTRIBUTING.md

 Usually, as a contributor you know what you want to work on.
 Perhaps something along the lines of workshops, standards or implementing guidelines.
 However, if you do not know where to begin you can always search through the open [GitHub issues][issues] to find something suitable.
-If you are a complete beginner (or have never contributed to an Open Source repository before) you may be interested in checking out issues with the [`first-timers-only` tag][first_timers].
+If you are a beginner (or have never contributed to an Open Source repository before) you may be interested in checking out issues with the [`first-timers-only` tag][first_timers].

 [issues]: https://github.com/hackclub/hackclub/issues